 At UCHealth, we do things differently.
 We help people live extraordinary lives.
 Whatever your health situation, our team of caregivers is here to help.

-Longs Peak Hospital (LPH) features the latest technology and innovation, including virtual ICU, virtual sitter service, and tele-psych for behavior health services.
-Wearable technology allows us to monitor, blood pressure, pulse, respirations, and oxygen level on a continuous basis without disturbing patients.
+UCHealth Longs Peak Hospital (LPH) features the latest technology and innovation, including virtual ICU, virtual sitter service, and tele-psych for behavior health services.
+Wearable technology allows us to monitor blood pressure, pulse, respiration, and oxygen level on a continuous basis without disturbing patients.

 LPH is a new, 51-bed community medical center providing a wide range of treatments, surgeries, and diagnostic tests for the communities of Longmont, Firestone, Frederick, Dacono, Erie and Mead.